dba vs phd

 Core Features of a PhD:

-• Typically a full-time commitment.
+• Typically requires full-time commitment

 DBA vs PhD: Key Differences